Everything PR News

 The Reinvention of Automotive PR: From Horsepower to Human Values

-For most of the twentieth century, automotive digital marketing, and automotive digital public relations revolved around a simple formula: more power, more chrome, more prestige.
+For most of the twentieth century, automotive marketing and automotive public relations revolved around a simple formula: more power, more chrome, more prestige.
 Press releases touted torque figures.
 Journalists were flown to scenic highways to test handling.
 PR meant managing reviews, unveiling concept cars at marquee auto shows, and carefully choreographing product debuts at venues like the North American International Auto Show.

-Today, automotive PR sits at the intersection of technology, politics, climate policy, software ethics, labor relations, and social identity.
+That model is over.
+Automotive PR now sits at the intersection of technology, politics, climate policy, software ethics, labor relations, and social identity.
 The job is no longer to convince consumers that a sedan goes from zero to sixty in five seconds.
 It is to persuade regulators, investors, and the public that a company deserves to shape the future of mobility.

-Contrast that with the post-crisis recalibration by Toyota Motor Corporation after its unintended acceleration recalls in 2009–2010.
+Contrast that with the post-crisis recalibration by Toyota Motor Corporation after its unintended-acceleration recalls in 2009–2010.
 Toyota shifted from a defensive posture to a transparency-first model.
 It expanded its North American engineering autonomy, invited media into testing facilities, and launched proactive safety communication campaigns.
-The company’s PR playbook became a case study in reputational recovery through procedural openness.
+The company's PR playbook became a case study in reputational recovery through procedural openness — and the reason Toyota now leads EPR's 2026 Automotive AI Citation Share Study.

 Electrification as Identity